getnikola/nikola/docs/manual.rst

 Configuration
 -------------

-You can pass a configuration file to ``nikola`` by using the ``--conf`` command line switch.
-Otherwise the ``conf.py`` file in the root of the Nikola website will be used.

 The configuration file can be used to customize a lot of what Nikola does.
 Its syntax is python, but if you don't know the language, it still should not be terribly hard to grasp.

+By default, the ``conf.py`` file in the root of the Nikola website will be used.
+You can pass a different configuration file to by using the ``--conf`` command line switch.

 The default ``conf.py`` you get with Nikola should be fairly complete, and is quite commented.